 Even a small island with a worktop overhang on one side and stools to tuck underneath can make everyday life so much easier.
 This kind of set-up is especially great for families with young children, allowing the adults to keep an eye on the kids while they cook.
 The seating area isn’t just for eating, either – the kids can do their homework there or chat while the parents cook dinner.

 Equally, if you have guests coming to your house for a meal, they can sit at the kitchen island with drinks and keep you company while you cook for them.
-Instead of dashing back and forth to the kitchen from another room and missing important conversations, you can socialise the whole time.
+This means you can socialise the whole time.

 Is your kitchen too small for an island with seating?